FAQ

 ships its own switchbuf

-(see :h 'switchbuf'
+(see :help 'switchbuf'

-), which supports a subset of neovim’s built-in options: newtab
+), which supports a subset of Neovim's built-in options: newtab

 , useopen